wix-incubator/autoviews/packages/docs/docs/entities/components-repo.md

 }
 ```

-The following Defining the `getType` maps the enum JSON node into enum type name
+The following defining the `getNodeType` maps the enum JSON node into enum type name
 ```typescript
 const myRepo = new ComponentsRepo(
     'myRepo',